jayanin1010/OS-Linux-commands-Shell-script/README.md

 cat < file1
 ## OUTPUT

-	this is os class
-	os class is fun!

 cat < file2
 ## OUTPUT

-	this is kali
-	feel like a hacker!

 # Comparing Files
 cmp file1 file2
 ## OUTPUT

 comm file1 file2
  ## OUTPUT

-	 file1 file2 differ: byte 9, line 1

 diff file1 file2
 ## OUTPUT

-	1,2c1,2
-	< this is os class
-	< os class is fun!
-	---
-	> this is kali
-	> feel like a hacker!